dadams-AU/shellgpt/README.md

-# 🧠 gsh — Shell-GPT Command Helper for Zsh
+# 🧠 shellgpt — Shell-GPT Command Helper for Zsh

-`gsh` is a minimalist Zsh function that uses OpenAI’s GPT API to suggest shell commands for your tasks.
+`shellghpt` is a minimalist Zsh function that uses OpenAI’s GPT API to suggest shell commands for your tasks.
 It gives you 3 ready-to-use commands, lets you pick the one you want, and copies it to your clipboard.
 Great for terminal workflows, scripting inspiration, or just avoiding Stack Overflow rabbit holes.

 ---